 During this period I was involved in a large number of RCTs and systematic reviews.
-I continued this applied research after moving to LSHTM in 1997, broadening from the perinatal field to also include trials in liver transplantation, intensive care, children with diabetes, adolescents, and educational and nutritional interventions.
+I continued this applied research after moving to LSHTM in 1997, broadening from the perinatal field to also include trials in liver transplantation, intensive care, heart disease, children with diabetes, adolescents, and educational and nutritional interventions.
 Between 2000 and 2005 I worked half-time as professor of Evidence-informed policy and practice in the Evidence for Policy and Practice Information and Coordination Centre in the Institute of Education.

 My main teaching interests are in clinical trials especially the MSc in clinical trials by distance learning where i am co-director.